forthy42/net2o/wiki/guidelines.md

 The harder part of all those spells is to make sure the wizard survives.
 Only well debugged spells give them a chance.

 Wizards are depicted as old, bearded white men, but that’s just a stereotype.
+Some of them actually prefer to be a black, red-haired ape.

 ## ~~Rules~~ __Guidelines__